Humayan-Kabir/Humayan-Kabir/README.md

-- 👋 Hey, I’m @Humayan Software Engineer at Samsung.
+- 👋 Hey, I’m @Humayan, Software Engineer at Samsung.
 - 👀 Working as Android Developer in Samsung Account Applicaion Team (Phone + WearOS) since 2020.
 - 🌱 Proficient in coding with Kotlin, Java, C++.
 - 💞️ I’m looking to collaborate on android and iOS project